gdeleonb/ics_bc_s18/week1/README.md

 - Requirements
   - When run, it should:
-    - Ask for your first, middle, and last name (one by one)
+    - Ask for your first, middle, and last name (one by one!)
     - Then greet you using the full name provided
 - Advice
   - Main thing to keep in mind for this one is to make sure to use `gets.chomp` instead of just `gets`.
 That will make sure that you remove the newline character from each part of the name so you can string them together into the full name.